CPNRD-Ron Bishop College Scholarship Program

 The Mini Classroom Grant provides $35 to classroom teachers for natural resources classroom activities, field trips, etc.

-All 4th/5th grade students (public & private) are invited to attend the Nebraska Children’s Groundwater Festival.
-Going on its 29th year, this educational event brings water experts and natural resources experts together to educate students about groundwater conservation.
-Find out more!
+All 4th/5th grade students (public & private) are invited to attend the Nebraska Children’s Groundwater Festival, held at the Central Community College and College Park in Grand Island, NE.
+This educational event brings water and natural resources professionals together to educate students about groundwater conservation.

 March Edition Articles: Outdoor Classrooms-Take It Outside!, Free Arbor Day Seedlings, Free Monarch Habitat Educator Packets, CPNRD-Ron Bishop College Scholarship Program, Taking Registrations for Groundwater Festival, Adventure Camp About the Environment for Middle School